nicholasdstewart/INST377-Team-Project/README.md

 ### Road-map for future development

 <i>FarmFind</i> could improve in several aspects.
 First, the creation of a <b>profile page</b> based on a given farmers market of interest could provide additional information not currently featured on the home page.
-Additionally, a search bar could allow users to enter text input in order to identify farmers markets based on their name and/or location.
-Finally, the data could be expanded. <i>FarmFind</i> currently leverages data from 2015 which, compared to APIs, does not incorporate an expansive set of records.
+Additionally, a <b>search bar</b> could allow users to enter text input in order to identify farmers markets based on their name and/or location.
+Finally, the application could benefit from more <b>expansive data</b>. <i>FarmFind</i> currently leverages data from 2015 which, compared to APIs, does not incorporate an expansive set of records.